-Beehive inspection is a very critical practice to be carried out to all hives on a regular basis, especially the brood.
+Beehive inspection is a very critical practice.
+It is carried out to all hives on a regular basis, especially the brood.
 This is an important management practice as it helps farmers to determine the presence or absence of many established pests and diseases within the hive.
 It is also an important precautionary measure for beekeepers to identify any exotic pests that may be in their hives, such as the Varro a mite.

 Beehive inspection will enable the farmer to know: